|Dr. Sun Yat-sen's Mausoleum|

 |Xiaoling Mausoleum of Ming Dynasty|

 Take Bus 9 from Xin Jie Kou and get down at Zhong Shan Ling stop (pin yin for Mausoleum of Dr. Sun Yet-sen) to visit the Zijinshan scenic area.
-After visiting, take Bus 20 and get down at Da Xing Gong stop to visit the former Presidential Hall then take Bus 31 to Jian kang stop to visit the famous riverside street of Qinhuai River and have a sample of the local snacks at Fuzimiao dining street.
+After visiting, take Bus 20 and get down at Da Xing Gong stop to visit the Presidential Palace then take Bus 31 to Jian kang stop to visit the famous riverside street of Qinhuai River and have a sample of the local snacks at Fuzimiao dining street.

 Two Days Itinerary